 For example, one study comparing the effects of THC and CBD found that, while THC increased anxiety by activating the neurotransmitters involved in the "fight or flight" response, CBD actually repressed autonomic arousal—or the nervous system response associated with sudden increases in heart rate or respiration.
 In other words, CBD may be ideal for people looking to relax and unwind.

-While the science behind CBD's effectiveness for treating anxiety, pain, and insomnia for example is still in its infancy, Charlotte Figi's inspiring story sounds promising.
+While the science behind CBD's effectiveness for treating anxiety, pain, and insomnia is still in its infancy, Charlotte Figi's inspiring story sounds promising.
 Figi, a 6-year-old girl diagnosed with a rare and resistant form of epilepsy known as Dravet syndrome, was placed on hospice care and given a "do not resuscitate" order when her parents, desperate and frustrated with pharmaceutical medication, considered medical marijuana; specifically, a strain low in THC and high in CBD.
 Charlotte is now nearly seizure-free since she began supplementing with Charlotte Web's CBD oil, which the brand named after Figi.

 Legal and Safety Things To Know About CBD

 The current CBD industry is like the internet's early years... the Wild West.
 Legally, speaking, a Harvard Medical School blog post reads, "All 50 states have laws legalizing CBD with varying degrees of restriction, and while the federal government still considers CBD in the same class as marijuana, it doesn’t habitually enforce against it."
 With heightened interest around CBD, it's important to note that because CBD is currently unregulated, it's difficult to know what you're getting (whether that's a tincture—commonly referred to as CBD oil, which is often combined with a carrier oil like coconut oil—topical products like creams and balms, sprays, or capsules), despite product labels and brand promises, the blog post further reads.
 It's also important to note that people experience CBD differently.
 For the most part, the Mayo Clinic says that while most people can tolerate CBD, side effects do exist.
 They might include dry mouth, drowsiness, and reduced appetite, among others.